 That is why you shouldn’t be afraid to branch out and try something that hasn’t been reviewed or doesn’t have the magical 90+ points/3.5 ratings.
-Whether the wine is reviewed by 1 critic or a 1000 internet strangers, none of them are going to have the exact same palate as you and not a single one is going to be giving you their wallet to make the purchase.
+Whether one critic or a 1000 internet strangers reviewed the wine, none of them are going to have the same palate as you.
+And not a single one is going to be giving you their wallet to make the purchase.

-Everything always fall back to you and that is why you, and only you, are the best judge of what you should be drinking.
+Everything always falls back to you and that is why you, and only you, are the best judge of what you should be drinking.